AbdurBinKabir/AbdurBinKabir/README.md

 ### I’m Abdur Kabir
-Hi, I’m Abdur Kabir.
 I’m curious about everything and love learning new skills.
 Here, I share what I learn through tutorials, tips, and small projects.
 Still learning, still sharing.

 • On this GitHub, I share my projects, experiments, and source code — showcasing my journey of learning, building, and creating.
 • I’m passionate about clean code, UI/UX design, and turning ideas into interactive digital realities.